dario2994/pol2dom/README.md

 Let us describe the four, almost independent, fundamental operations that can be performed by `p2d`:

 - `--polygon`: For each problem, download its latest valid package from polygon.
+The package must be a *full* package (and the linux version will be downloaded).
 A caching mechanism is employed to avoid downloading a package which is already up to date locally.
 For this to work, `config.yaml` must contain the credentials to access polygon APIs.
 For each problem, the directory `contest_directory/polygon/problem_name/` is generated.
 Such directory contains the polygon package (extracted) as well as its zip (named `problem_name.zip`).
 - `--convert`: For each problem (which was previously, possibly during a different execution, downloaded from polygon), convert it to a DOMjudge package, adding the information needed by DOMjudge but absent in polygon (i.e., the label, the color, the statement in pdf, possibly changing time and memory limit) as described in `config.yaml`.
 A caching mechanism is employed to avoid converting problems that were converted previously and whose polygon package did not change in the meanwhile.